ramkumarkoppu/autogo/README.md

 5. I find it deeply profound that simply querying a function approximator for value can be an arbitrarily accurate replacement for simulation.
 It is a miracle that macroscale effects can be predicted accurately without microscale simulation.
 Extrapolating this principle, I wonder if long-standing questions of computational hardness (P = NP?) are even the right ones to be asking.
 Perhaps we should be asking if "P almost NP?"
 6. Self-play, Nash equilibria, mixed strategies, and recursive self-improvement are top-of-mind for frontier labs.
 Go is a lightweight yet rich environment for studying those dynamics.

-The final run to train a competitive policy with a win rate of 77% against the latest stable Katago release `kata1-zhizi-b40c768nbt-fdx6c`.
+Interested in buying RL environments and data for autonomous game-playing RL research?
+Please [get in touch](https://evjang.com/about/).

 ## Workflow

+Instead of running code yourself, you ask Claude to run your experiments.
+The human researcher provides interactive feedback, which Claude will use to assist in its interpretation of the data.

 There are a few skills in this repository that aid running experiments:

-- `autoresearch` : optimization loop
+- `autoresearch` : autonomously optimize a metric.
+Good for hyperparameter tuning (e.g. minimize validation loss) and performance optimization (e.g. maximize moves/sec).
 - `experiment` : one-off experiment useful for conducting analysis

-instead of running code yourself, you ask Claude to run your experiments.
-The human researcher provides interactive feedback, which Claude will use to assist in its interpretation of the data.

 ### Architecture